DRAGON QUEST III – SQUARE ENIX

 ・Experience the multi-million selling series, beloved both in Japan and beyond, and see how the masterful talents of series creator Yuji Horii first combined with the revolutionary synthesizer sounds of Koichi Sugiyama and the wildly popular manga illustrations of Akira Toriyama (Dragon Ball) to create a gaming sensation.

-DRAGON QUEST III Reviews
+Get DRAGON QUEST III on App Store

 We just finished this and on a high from such a fantastic ending.
 This game is a joy from beginning to end, we'll balanced, good auto combat AI that saves you tons of time.
 Great world and characters but the best part is that this is the perfect evolution of the first 3 games.
 If you have no intention of playing 1 and 2 just play this one but if you really want the full experience definitely play 1,2 and 3 in order.
 We're telling you it's worth it.
 But this is also just a great game on it's own if you never play the others and we don't recommend playing this one first either. @squareenix please release Dragon Quest VII 7 to us in English markets on mobile.

-How to change the language how to change the language.
+how to change the language how to change the language.

 Cute remake of the classic game, but why remove the pachisi boards?
 Its a shame that they were cut for seemingly no reason.

 Enjoy the remake, dont mind the easier level, as we play for relaxation, but what made the original a standout was Pachisi!
 No one else had it!
 Rather have that than monster battles any day!
 Glad you kept all the music.
 Love those tunes.
 Do appreciate longer name ability.
-Would give you the full 5*s if game had Pachisi!
+Would give you the full 5*s if game had Pachisi.

 We own iPad & iPhone.
 Cant move saves between them.
 Great game but cant rank higher since they wont support a basic function.
 Also landscape mode would be nice.